 Kerner is the only grape variety that I am aware of that is named after a famous drinking-songs poet — the illustrious Justinus Kerner (“with a name like Justinus, he must be illustrious!”).
 In 1929, the grape was conceived by August Herold, a plant breeder who decided to put Riesling and Schiava on a blind date.
 When their love child demonstrated a knack for delicious wine, Mr. Herold decided to name it after Mr. Kerner.
-(Here’s a picture of the illustrious man.
-He once wrote a poem entitled Wohlauf, noch getrunken which translates as “Arise, still drunk”).
+(He once wrote a poem entitled Wohlauf, noch getrunken which translates as “Arise, still drunk”).

 Over time, Kerner showed a resistance to frost which made it a popular grape for cultivation in the 1970s in such colder regions as Germany, Austria, Switzerland and Italy’s Alto Adige.
 But for some reason, it’s been on the decline ever since, with plantings in Alto Adige dwindling to just 90 hectares.

 If the version from Abbazia di Novacella is any indication of what Kerner is capable of, it should be on wine lists everywhere.
 It brought the sweetness of Riesling with a sharp, mouth-watering acidity and delightful layers of flavor to our table.
 With each sip, it reminded me of green fruits, almonds and baking spices, making it a perfect wine to uncork as we head into fall.